Ricky Churchman: Professional career

-Churchman was drafted by the 49ers in the fourth round of the 1980 NFL draft.
+Churchman was selected by the 49ers in the fourth round of the 1980 NFL draft.

 During the third pre-season game of the 1980 season, he suffered a knee injury that would later end his career.
 He was a rookie starter in his first season, when the 49ers defense featured four rookie starters and in a game against the Patriots, he caught two interceptions as the 49ers recorded a club-record six interceptions in a game.
 He finished the season on the injured reserve list with a pair of injuries to the thigh and shoulder though he played in all 16 games.

 In the 1981 offseason he had the first of 3 knee surgeries.
 He started the 1981 season still recovering from his knee injury, but saw playing time early in the season.
 In October he underwent another knee surgery and spent the rest of the season on the injured reserve.
 The San Francisco 49ers won Super Bowl XVI and he earned a ring, but he did not play in that game or any of the playoff games.

 He had a third knee surgery in early 1982.
 At the start of the 1982 season, he was cut by the 49ers.
 Churchman later joined in a lawsuit against the team's orthopedic surgeon, along with Paul Hoffer, Donald Sutton and Phil Francis - claiming he mistreated their knee injuries.